m-laszkiewicz/Comparing-feature-extraction-methods-with-BioTrove-dataset/README.md

 Code is in **Python** and the deep learning package used for analysis is **PyTorch**.
 Code is presented in the form of Jupyter notebooks.

-## Repo Structure - How to use this repo
+## Repo structure - How to use this repo
 To keep things clear and organized, this repo is broken up into **different sections in the main branch**.
 The README file includes the following:
   - Information on the original biotrove dataset